 Waives all or a portion of tuition and services and activities fees.

-Waives 25% of the operating fee of 15 credits for grant-in-aid eligible student athletes (as defined by NAACC).
+Waives 25% of the operating fee of 12 credits for grant-in-aid eligible student athletes (as defined by NAACC).
+Students taking a combination of upper and lower division courses will need to have their waiver calculated manually.
+The waiver will be applied after the 50% refund period has passed.

 Waives 25% of tuition and some fees for eligible veterans or National Guard member, child and spouse of an eligible veteran or National Guard member who became totally disabled or POW/MIA .